KLT Recognizes Legacy Volunteers & Big Island Advisory Team

 KLT and along with the community had the opportunity and vision to protect Big (Boyd/Chiminis) Island in perpetuity, and in 2015 thanks to the generosity and tremendous effort of many, that dream was achieved.

-However, for KLT and a group of dedicated and talented volunteers, there work had really just begun.
+However, for KLT and a group of dedicated and talented volunteers, their work had really just begun.
 In order to ensure the smooth transition of ownership to KLT, including sound ecological stewardship and positive communication of permitted activities, the Big Island Management Advisory Team (BIMAT) was conceived.

 From April 2016 to November 2018 BIMAT worked tirelessly to create and implement strategies to fulfill all of these needs.
 BIMAT helped KLT determine permitted activities, addressed access issues, trail usage etc. It had to clean up and decommission old campsites, put up signs and a host of other tasks.
 KLT has a small staff team, and we rely on both the expertise and sweat equity of our volunteers to help us work towards our mission of protecting properties in perpetuity.
 The skills and commitment of BIMAT members have made a significant and lasting impact to the sound management of Big island.